This is the "girls" page. Listed below are

 FH Richland).
 This is the one we waited for as her dam's replacement.
 Everything

 is right about this beautiful, well built, pretty-faced and extremely eye-catching cow!
 She has a great underline and a good deep, scopey body.

 FH Mayfly).
 Just what we ordered -- and slick polled too.
 Out of our #1 cow Mayfly, we love her bone,

 length, topline, long neck, underline, overall femininity, and the flashy color doesn't hurt either!
-Her first calf, a super-nice
+Her first three calves, all by

-an interesting star like an Irish harp on her face, a small roan patch on her off side, slight dappling all over, and brockling on both hind legs.
+an interesting star like an Irish harp on her face, a small roan patch on her off side and her nose, slight dappling all over, and brockling on both hind legs.

 Very smooth and super pretty, great bone, very gentle.
-She had her first calf, a flashy paint polled bull on October 2012.
+She had her first calf, a flashy paint polled bull in October 2012.

 We think he is pretty spectacular -- large and beautifully built, gentle and friendly.
 You can see his picture here.